-21.6 Device Configuration Registers
+19.6 Device Configuration Registers

-The Configuration bits in each device Configuration register specify some of the device modes and are programmed by a device programmer, or by using the In-Circuit Serial Programming[TM] (ICSP[TM]) feature of the device.
+The Configuration bits in each device Configuration register specify some of the device modes and are programmed by a device programmer, or by using the In-Circuit Serial Programming (ICSP) programming capability feature of the device.
 Each device Configuration register is a 24-bit register, but only the lower 16 bits of each register are used to hold configuration data.
-There are six device Configuration registers available to the user:
+There are four device Configuration registers available to the user:

-- 1. FOSC (0xF80000): Oscillator Configuration register - 2.
-FWDT (0xF80002): Watchdog Timer Configuration register - 3.
-FBORPOR (0xF80004): BOR and POR Configuration register - 4.
-FBS (0xF80006): Boot Code Segment Configuration register - 5.
-FSS (0xF80008): Secure Code Segment Configuration register - 6.
-FGS (0xF8000A): General Code Segment Configuration register - 7.
+- FOSC (0xF80000): Oscillator Configuration Register - FWDT (0xF80002): Watchdog Timer Configuration Register

+- FBORPOR (0xF80004): BOR and POR Configuration Register - 4.
+FGS (0xF8000A): General Code Segment Configuration Register - 5.
 FICD (0xF8000C): FUSE Configuration Register

 The placement of the Configuration bits is automatically handled when you select the device in your device programmer.
 The desired state of the Configuration bits may be specified in the source code (dependent on the language tool used), or through the programming interface.
 After the device has been programmed, the application software may read the Configuration bit values through the table read instructions.
-For additional information, please refer to the "dsPIC30F/33F Programmers Reference Manual" (DS70157) and the "dsPIC30F Family Reference Manual" (DS70046).
+For additional information, please refer to the programming specifications of the device.

-- Note 1: If the code protection Configuration Fuse bits (FBS(BSS<2:0>), FSS(SSS<2:0>), FGS<GCP> and FGS<GWRP>) have been programmed, an erase of the entire code-protected device is only possible at voltages VDD ≥ 4.5V. - 2: This device supports an Advanced implementation of CodeGuardTM Security.
-Please refer to the "CodeGuard Security" chapter (DS70180) for information on how CodeGuard Security may be used in your application.
+Note: If the code protection configuration fuse bits (FGS<GCP> and FGS<GWRP>) have been programmed, an erase of the entire code-protected device is only possible at voltages VDD ≥ 4.5V.